-Praise for The Cowboy and Vampire Thriller Series
+Praise for The Cowboy and the Vampire Collection

 WOW!
 I have to say right off that while I really enjoyed the first book in this series, The Cowboy and The Vampire, and Blood and Whiskey blew me away!
 Where the first book covers a lot of the history of the vampires, the lore and all that, this one just jumps right in to the action and never stops.
 Dive Under the Cover